towerbuster/digital-energy/muscle_growth/readme.txt

-This file is encoded with pure muscle growth (in size), genetic changes to help it, and myostain inhibition
+This file is encoded with pure muscle growth (in size), genetic changes to help it, and myostain inhibition.
+Unisex